Skip to main content

 2. Select a location

-1. Note: Attic and crawl/basement duct locations are limited based on the ceilings and floors that are specified in scanned rooms. i.e. If an attic ceiling doesn't exist in at least one room, an attic duct location will not be available
+1. Note: attic and crawl/basement duct locations only available for duct locations if you have identified them as ceilings or floors in scanned rooms.
+I.e. If an attic ceiling doesn't exist in at least one room, an attic duct location will not be available for duct losses.

 3. Answer questions about the type of return, supply and layout